Da'Norris Searcy: 2017

 Throughout training camp, Searcy competed against Johnathan Cyprien to be the starting strong safety.
 Head coach Mike Mularkey named Searcy the backup strong safety to start the regular season, behind Johnathan Cyprien.

 Searcy started at strong safety for six games (Weeks 2–7) after Johnathan Cyprien sustained a hamstring injury during the Titans' season-opener.
 On September 17, 2017, Searcy recorded three combined tackles, deflected a pass, and intercepted a pass by quarterback Blake Bortles early in the third quarter of the Titans' 37–16 victory over the Jacksonville Jaguars in Week 2.
 In Week 5, he collected a season-high five combined tackles and broke up a pass during a 16–10 loss at the Miami Dolphins.
 He finished the season with 26 combined tackles (15 solo), two pass deflections, and an interception in 16 games and six starts.
 Pro Football Focus gave Searcy an overall grade of 71.5, which ranked 38th among all qualifying safeties in 2017.

 On March 9, 2018, Searcy was released by the Titans.

 Carolina Panthers

-2018

 On March 23, 2018, the Carolina Panthers signed Searcy to a two-year, $5.70 million contract with a signing bonus of $1.30 million.
 On September 21, 2018, Searcy was placed on injured reserve after suffering a concussion in Week 2.

 On May 6, 2019, Searcy was released by the Panthers.

 NFL career statistics

+Post-playing career

+Searcy currently works at his alma mater as the Director of Football Student-Athlete Development.